microsoft/coyote/docs/ref/Microsoft.Coyote.Runtime/RuntimeFactory/Create.md

 ## Return Value

-The created task runtime.
+The created Coyote runtime.

 ## Remarks

-Only one task runtime can be created per process.
-If you create a new task runtime it replaces the previously installed one.
+Only one Coyote runtime can be created per process.
+If you create a new Coyote runtime it replaces the previously installed one.
+This is a thread-safe operation.

 ## See Also